open-ephys/commutator-docs/source/user-guide/tether-management_counterweight.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The elastic thread's length should be tuned so that it properly counterbalances the weight of the headstage.
-A procedure for doing this is as follows:
+Below is a procedure for this:

 #.
 Unwind enough thread from the spool to be able to extend it from the commutator to the closest
     point in the experimental field.